minibolt-guide/minibolt/guide/bonus/bitcoin/sparrow-terminal.md

 ### Download Sparrow Server

-* As user `admin`, download Sparrow Server and signatures into "/tmp" directory, which is cleared on the reboot.
+* With user "admin", download Sparrow Server and signatures into "/tmp" directory, which is cleared on the reboot.

   ```sh
   $ cd /tmp